 Through any additional software installed on your system, it might happen that you have more updates installed than checked by our tests.
-Of course, nothing can be said about the compatibility of these additional updates.
-Therefore, we recommend installing all the updates in the separate project-specific test environment prior to rolling out the updates in the productive environment.
+Nothing can be said about the compatibility of these additional updates.
+We recommend the following sequence:

 Some time ago at various points Microsoft changed the procedure with Windows Updates for Windows 7 and Windows 8.1 and higher.
 It is no longer the separate updates (KBs) that are delivered, but cumulative roll-up packages, the so-called "Monthly Rollups".
 Each of these updates includes the updates of the previous month.